sauravdan/Zing/README.md

 zing
 ====

-Search news and can view of different news papers about the same news.
+Search news and read view of different news papers about the same news.